Language-Research-Technology/ldac-profile/profile/profile.md

-## Objects (#Object)
+## Object

-An Object is a single unit linked to tightly related files, for example - a dialogue or session in a speech study, or a work (document) in a written corpus.
+An Object is a single unit linked to tightly related files, for example, a dialogue or session in a speech study, or a work (document) in a written corpus.
 This is based on the use of the term _Item_ in Alveo: